vonovak/react-native-add-calendar-event/README.md

 #### Changing the language of the iOS dialog

-In the Project editor, choose the project name under Project and click Info.
-Under Localizations, click the Add button (+), then choose a language and region combination from the pop-up menu. https://developer.apple.com/documentation/xcode/localizing_your_app
+1. In the Project editor, choose the project name under Project and click Info.
+Under Localizations, click the Add button (+), then choose a language and region combination from the pop-up menu.
+2. Set the Localization native development region in your info.plist to the desired language you want in this view controller. https://developer.apple.com/documentation/xcode/localizing_your_app

 ### Manual installation